redbrogdon/github_reporter/DESIGN.md

 2. It then instantiates the `ReportGenerator` class, passing the retrieved API keys into its constructor.
 3. The `generateReport` method on the `ReportGenerator` instance is called with the repository details and date range.
 4. The `ReportGenerator` class will instantiate and utilize `GitHubService` and `GeminiService`, passing the API keys to their constructors.
-5.  `GitHubService` fetches pull request data.
+5.  `GitHubService` fetches pull request and closed issue data, including reactions for each issue.
 6. For each pull request, `GeminiService` generates a summary of changes.
 7. Finally, the `generateReport` method will format the collected data into a Markdown report and return it as a string.
 8. The entry point script will either write this string to the file specified by the `--output-file` option or print it to standard output if the option is not provided.